-DRAFT AMENDMENTS TO THE NATIONAL ESTUARINE MANAGEMENT PROTOCOL
+THE NATIONAL ESTUARINE MANAGEMENT PROTOCOL

-I, Barbara Dallas Creecy, the Minister of Forestry, Fisheries and the Environment, hereby publish for public comment, draft amendments to the National Estuarine Management Protocol in terms of section 33(2) of the National Environmental Management: Integrated Coastal Management Act, 2008 (Act No. 24 of 2008), set out in the Schedule hereto.
+I, Barbara Dallas Creecy, the Minister of Forestry, Fisheries and the Environment, hereby publish the National Estuarine Management Protocol in terms of section 33(2) of the National Environmental Management: Integrated Coastal Management Act, 2008 (Act No. 24 of 2008), as set out in the Schedule hereto, for implementation.